-- Use one Bus Write operation to latch the Start Address and the first Word to be programmed.
-The Status Register Bank Write Status bit SR0 should be read to check that the P/E.C. is ready for the next Word. - Each subsequent Word to be programmed is latched with a new Bus Write operation.
+- Use one Bus Write operation to latch the Start Address and the first Word to be programmed, where the start address is the location of the first data to be programmed.
+The Status Register Bank Write Status bit SR0 should be read to check that the P/E.C. is ready for the next Word. - 2.
+Each subsequent Word to be programmed is latched with a new Bus Write operation.
 The address can either remain the Start Address, in which case the P/E.C. increments the address location or the address can be incremented in which case the P/E.C. jumps to the new address.
 If any address that is not in the same block as the Start Address is given with data FFFFh, the Program Phase terminates and the Verify Phase begins.
-The Status Register bit SR0 should be read between each Bus Write cycle to check that the P/E.C. is ready for the next Word. - Finally, after all Words have been programmed, write one Bus Write operation with data FFFFh to any address outside the block containing the Start Address, to terminate the programming phase.
+The Status Register bit SR0 should be read between each Bus Write cycle to check that the P/E.C. is ready for the next Word. - 3.
+Finally, after all Words have been programmed, write one Bus Write operation with data FFFFh to any address outside the block containing the Start Address, to terminate the programming phase.
 If the data is not FFFFh, the command is ignored.